Steven Caulker: Sierra Leone

 In October 2021, Caulker announced he was awaiting clearance from FIFA to switch allegiances from England to Sierra Leone.
 He also represented the country in an unofficial, non-FIFA sanctioned friendly against a team of local Moroccan footballers which Sierra Leone lost 2–1.
 On 17 December, Caulker received clearance, from FIFA, making him eligible to play in the forthcoming Africa Cup of Nations.
 He was included in Sierra Leone's Africa Cup of Nations squad, and played in all three of their games, drawing against defending champions Algeria and Ivory Coast, before losing to Equatorial Guinea and finishing third place in the group with two points.

+Coaching career

+After experience working in player-coach roles in Spain and Iceland, Caulker was appointed as assistant manager at Süper Lig side Konyaspor in February 2026.

 Personal life

 On 5 November 2011, Caulker was arrested for a public order offence after an incident in Swansea city centre.
 He was issued with a fixed penalty notice and later released.
 Caulker later revealed that his arrest was for swearing in the street and apologised to the club and his manager Brendan Rodgers for getting caught-up in the late night offence.

 In June 2017, Caulker was interviewed by The Guardian and discussed his problems with alcohol, gambling addiction and depression.
 Caulker acknowledged that his problems had damaged his football career and had led him to consider suicide.
 In November 2023 it was revealed he was dropped as a pundit as sponsor Bet365 were nervous about his previous positive work about gambling addiction.